 GroupGAP is a new USDA food safety certification option that will increase opportunities for smaller farms to supply GAP-certified produce.
 This robust certification process addresses many challenges that small farms face in complying with food safety audits and meeting the demands of the retail, food service, and institutional buying community.
 GroupGAP makes food safety certification accessible for small and middle-sized producers by allowing farmers, food hubs, and other marketing organizations to work together to undergo GAP certification as a group.
 The program will build a network of farms that share safety, quality standards, and training with the goals of accessing new markets, diversifying revenue streams and increasing production and profitability.

 North Shore EVP is the first organization in Hawaii to offer a Group GAP program.
-We are initially focused on increasing the production capacity of small to medium farms in the North Shore region of Oahu by providing subsidized Group GAP training and certification.
-North Shore EVP acts as the data repository for all of the participating specialty crop farms.
-It assists specialty crop farmers in the development of individual farm safety plans, provides food safety training, and conducts farm inspections two times per year at each farm.
-Through networking, collaboration, and partnership we aim to increase the capacity for food production in the region and deliver those products to consumers across Oahu and beyond.
+North Shore EVP assists farmers in the development of individual farm food safety plans, provides food safety training, and conducts farm audits two times per year at each farm.
+Upon successful completion of the internal audit the farm becomes Harmonized GAP certified.

 To better service our farmers and access additional resources and expertise, North Shore EVP merged with Fresh Systems LLC in spring of 2023.
 This merger brings together GroupGAP groups across several states and increases the total number of participating farms in the network to well over 50. (add about access to information, auditing expertise and other resources from a national network of GroupGAP practitioners.

 HAWAI‘I FARMERS, you may wish to join a future cohort if:

 You are looking to expand your farm production, but you’re not sure where to start,